 At the time the 834th AD study was in the final stages of preparation, Gen. William W. Momyer, commander of the Seventh Air Force, directed the Air Force Advisory Group in South Vietnam to develop a program for having the VNAF take over responsibility for crop destruction, mosquito control, and any increase in herbicide requirements, in this order of priority.
 The Seventh Air Force staff had suggested this approach, and MACV had indicated its approval of the idea.
-Momyer was particularly interested in Vietnamizing the spray mission in the near future.
+Momyer was particularly interested in Vietnamizing the spray mission in the near future.2

 Brig.
 Gen. Donavon F. Smith, the chief of the Air Force Advisory Group, gave General Momyer a detailed response two months later.
 The thrust of his reply was negative.
 General Smith acknowledged that the VNAF could perform the crop destruction and mosquito control missions, but the cost would be high.
-First of all, a spray system would have to be installed in the C-119 and a training program established in low-level channel series techniques for this aircraft.
-Then, one half (eight aircraft) of the VNAF C-119s would have to take up the spray mission, and the mould have I severe effect on the total VNAF airlift capability.
-And, since that missions required highly skilled crew members, 21 experienced VNAF pilot that would have to leave their airlift duties.
-Overall VNAF pilot mould be time was 328 below the authorized level, and the experience pilots would only have been obtained at the expense of other missions to short.
-General Smith said that the VNAF could be brought into the way program, but only at high cost, and he recommended against following the shorts.
-These multiple problems killed the proposal to begin Viet manifest the spray program in 1967, but the idea surfaced again later.
+First of all, a spray system would have to be installed in the C-119 and a training program established in low-level chemical delivery techniques for this aircraft.
+Then, one half (eight aircraft) of the VNAF C-119s would have to take up the spray mission, and this would have a severe effect on the total VNAF airlift capability.
+And, since spray missions required highly skilled crew members, 21 experienced VNAF first pilots would have to leave their airlift duties.
+Overall VNAF pilot strength at the time was 328 below the authorized level, and the experienced pilots needed could only have been obtained at the expense of other missions.
+In short, General Smith said that the VNAF could be brought into the spray program, but only at high cost, and he recommended against following this course.
+These multiple problems killed the proposal to begin Vietnamizing the spray program in 1967, but the idea surfaced again later.3

-There had been some opposition to the herbicide program on moral and make all grounds since it began, but the opposition did not reach a level of measity where it forced the Department of Defense to react pubhat med 1967.
-As early as 1964, the Federation of American Scientists had where the use of herbicides in Vietnam on the grounds that the United wing the conflict there to experiment in biological and chemical watcher to January 1966, Professor John Edsall of Harvard University led Boston area scientists to protest against the use of herbicides warfare.
-They urged President Lyndon B. Johnson to ban this PRACTICE the part of the U.S. forces and to oppose crop destruction by the Necesamese.
-They claimed that crop destruction was barbarous bewas indiscriminate and constituted an attack on both combatants mi annimbatants.'
-A more broadly based petition to President Johnson was presented to the President's Science Advisor on February 14, the retition bore the signatures of more than 5,000 scientists, includlaureates and 129 members of the National Academy of h urged Johnson to order an end to the use of antipersonnel and hemical weapons in Vietnam and argued that breaching the moral minst chemical and biological warfare by using these substances the barriers against the use of more lethal chemical WARN'SK'
+There had been some opposition to the herbicide program on moral and ecological grounds since it began, but the opposition did not reach a level of intensity where it forced the Department of Defense to react publicly until 1967.
+As early as 1964, the Federation of American Scientists had opposed the use of herbicides in Vietnam on the grounds that the United States was using the conflict there to experiment in biological and chemical warfare.4 In January 1966, Professor John Edsall of Harvard University led a group of 29 Boston area scientists to protest against the use of herbicides in anticrop warfare.
+They urged President Lyndon B. Johnson to ban this practice on the part of the U.S. forces and to oppose crop destruction by the South Vietnamese.
+They claimed that crop destruction was barbarous because it was indiscriminate and constituted an attack on both combatants and noncombatants.5 A more broadly based petition to President Johnson was personally presented to the President's Science Advisor on February 14, 1967.
+This petition bore the signatures of more than 5.000 scientists, including 17 Nobel laureates and 129 members of the National Academy of Sciences.
+It urged Johnson to order an end to the use of antipersonnel and anticrop chemical weapons in Vietnam and argued that breaching the moral restraints against chemical and biological warfare by using these substances would weaken the barriers against the use of more lethal chemical weapons.6